Getting to know Physics and Astronomy

 - Explain technical information clearly in writing and verbal communication

 - Adopt a systematic, analytical approach to problems

 Physics and Astronomy Major Maps

-For the listing of Major Maps,including Physics & Astronomy, visit:
+For the listing of Major Maps,including Physics & Astronomy, and to plan your own map using tools, visit:

 Program Contact Information

 Major / Minor / Specialization in Physics, Astrophysics, Mathematical Physics